Herman Spieth: Career

-From 1932 to 1953 (with a hiatus during the war) Spieth was at the College of the City of New York, where he taught a diversity of courses—comparative anatomy, field biology, general biology and parasitology.
+From 1932 to 1953, (with a hiatus during the war) Spieth was at the College of the City of New York, where he taught a diversity of courses—comparative anatomy, field biology, general biology and parasitology.
 During this time he was also a lecturer in the Graduate Division at Columbia University, where he taught a course on the biology of insects.
 He also taught marine and freshwater biology during some summers at the Cold Spring Harbor Biological Laboratories on Long Island, and was visiting professor at the University of Texas and the University of Minnesota where he also taught summer courses.
 From 1932 to 1953 he was also a Research Associate with a laboratory at the American Museum of Natural History.

-During the Second World War, Spieth was a captain in the Army Air Corps, serving as head of the Navigation Department at Cochran Field in Macon, Georgia, and later as assistant director of the School for Altitude Physiology in Florida.
+During the Second World War, Spieth was a captain in the United States Army Air Forces, serving as head of the Navigation Department at Cochran Field in Macon, Georgia, and later as assistant director of the School for Altitude Physiology in Florida.
 He became friends with Theodosius Dobzhansky at Columbia University and Ernst Mayr at the American Museum of Natural History, both of whom encouraged him to explore the mating behavior of Drosophila.
 At the Museum he was also associated with Frank Beach and Edwin Colbert and others.

 A new period of Spieth's professional life began with his move, in 1953, to a newly established Riverside campus of the University of California.
 At UCR he organized the Division of Life Sciences and assembled its initial faculty.
 In 1956 he was appointed Provost and two years later, when UCR became a general campus, Spieth became its first chancellor.
 During his years at UCR he taught general biology, and continued to serve as a laboratory teaching assistant even after he became chancellor.
-His term as chancellor was busy as he presided over the change to a general campus, directed the construction of new buildings, established the Philip L. Boyd Deep Canyon Desert Research Center, facilitated the development of graduate programs and successfully managed the “student problems of the 60s” which entailed the delicate task of maintaining order while protecting academic freedom.
+His term as chancellor was busy as he presided over the change to a general campus, directed the construction of new buildings, established the Philip L. Boyd Deep Canyon Desert Research Center, facilitated the development of graduate programs and successfully managed the "student problems of the 60s" which entailed the delicate task of maintaining order while protecting academic freedom.

-In 1964 he stepped down as chancellor and after a sabbatical leave moved to the Davis campus where he became chair of the Department of Zoology.
+In 1964, he stepped down as chancellor and after a sabbatical leave moved to the Davis campus where he became chair of the Department of Zoology.
 In this capacity he presided over the major expansion of the department, including the planning and construction of Storer Hall, the new home for the department.
 He also acquired undeveloped land on the campus for field research which subsequently was designated the Herman T. Spieth Natural History Preserve.
 While engaged in these activities, at the same time he personally participated in experimenting with new teaching methods for large classes—in his case, General Biology.
 Many former students from this period and back to his early years in New York City have great praise for him as a teacher.